neizod/neizod.github.io/_posts/2023-06-30-solve-system-of-linear-equation-with-determinant.md

 In theory, when we treat $a_{ij}$ as variables, we can still solve the matrix equation for a solution.
 However, the solution will involve a large number of variables.
 Specifically, each $x_i$ will have the variables $a_{ij}$ appears $O(n!)$ times.

 Nevertheless, this theoretical solution is not overly complicated.
 Since it can be summarized down for the sake of ~~memorization~~ clarity.
-To achieve thai, we'll introduce the concept of overwriting a matrix with a vector.
+To achieve this, we'll introduce the concept of overwriting a matrix with a vector.
 Overwriting matrix $M$ with vector $\vec{v}$ at column $k$ is denoted as

 $$
 M(k:\vec{v}) = \begin{bmatrix}